stevenvillarino/design-system-writing-database/README.md

    - Select a frame containing text
    - Click "🔍 Scan Frame for Invalid Terms"
    - Invalid terms will be highlighted in red
+   - Click "Go to layer" next to any invalid term to jump directly to that text layer in Figma

 3. **Generate Mocks**
    - Create a template with placeholder text `{{Content}}` or layer names